usnistgov/ixml-breadboard/README.md

 ### Scripts

-*(Planned)*

-These scripts and libraries rely on `bash`, Maven, XML Calabash, Saxon, and components for Calabash as documented for iXML.
+These scripts and libraries rely on `bash`, Maven, Java (a JDK is required for Maven), XML Calabash, Saxon, and components as documented for iXML.
 These are all open source (while components may be experimental / in development).

-Install [Maven](https://maven.apache.org) to manage software dependencies; check for or install [`bash`](https://www.gnu.org/software/bash/) to run invocation scripts.
+The scripts require [`bash`](https://www.gnu.org/software/bash/) to run invocation scripts, generally Java and sometimes [Maven](https://maven.apache.org).
+Additional dependencies per project may be managed via Maven or by a local configuration.

 Many thanks to the developers of all layers in this impressive commodity stack!